VishnuGShephertz/App42Wear-Push-Notification/README.md

 A. Import this project in Eclipse.
 B. Check Android Dependencies and Android Private libraries in order and import section on Build Path.
 ```

-6. Configure with Android Studio.
+7. Configure with Android Studio.
 ```
 A. Import this project in your Android Studio.
 B. Add library jar files from libs folder by adding library modules in Android Studio.
 ```

-6. Import this project in your Android Studio.
+8. Make these changes in MainActivity.java file of sample.

 ```
 A. Replace api-Key and secret-Key that you have received in step 2 or 3 at line number 39 and 40.
 B. Replace your user-id by which you want to register your application for PushNotification at line number 31.
 ```
 __GCM Integration__

-6. Create a project and get your Project Number from [google developer console](https://cloud.google.com/console/project).
+9. Create a project and get your Project Number from [google developer console](https://cloud.google.com/console/project).
 It would be available in Overview section of your created project.<div style="clear:both"></div>
-7. Select your created project and click on APIs option in Google developer console and enable Google Cloud Messaging for Android service.<div style="clear:both"></div>
+10. Select your created project and click on APIs option in Google developer console and enable Google Cloud Messaging for Android service.<div style="clear:both"></div>
-8. Click on Credentials(in APIs option) from left menu -> Create New Key -> Server Key.<div style="clear:both"></div>
+11. Click on Credentials(in APIs option) from left menu -> Create New Key -> Server Key.<div style="clear:both"></div>
-9. Keep Accept requests from these server IP addresses as blank and click on Create button.<div style="clear:both"></div>
+12. Keep Accept requests from these server IP addresses as blank and click on Create button.<div style="clear:both"></div>
-10. Go to [AppHQ] (http://apphq.shephertz.com) click on Push Notification and select Android Settings in Settings option.<div style="clear:both"></div>
+13. Go to [AppHQ] (http://apphq.shephertz.com) click on Push Notification and select Android Settings in Settings option.<div style="clear:both"></div>
-11. Select your app and provider as GCM and copy server key that is generated in Google developer console in above step and submit it.<div style="clear:both"></div>
+14. Select your app and provider as GCM and copy server key that is generated in Google developer console in above step and submit it.<div style="clear:both"></div>
-12. Open CommonUtilities.java file of sample project and make following changes.
+15. Open CommonUtilities.java file of sample project and make following changes.

 ```
 A. Replace your GcmProjectNo by your Google Project No at line no90
 ```
+16. Build your Android Android application and run it on your device (device version should must be 4.4 or above to support Android Wear Notification and for Android Wear Connection).
+17. For Android Wear Connectivty with device as well as for [Android Wear Getting Started] (http://blogs.shephertz.com/2014/07/24/android-wear-getting-started/) read this blog.